 5. Get them involved in everyday learning opportunities

-Get them involved in real life math all around you every day — from counting the money in your purse, buying things and getting change, playing games that need scoring, counting spaces on board games, measuring in cookery and baking, looking at train timetables and working out how long something will take or the TV schedule to work out how long a program is, and using maps relating to coordinates.
+Get them involved in real-life math all around you every day — from counting the money in your purse, buying things and getting change, playing games that need scoring, counting spaces on board games, measuring in cookery and baking, looking at train timetables, working out how long something will take, to using maps relating to coordinates.
 Get them to help you measure for that new pair of curtains or measure the chest of drawers to see if it will fit in the new spot.
 These are everyday learning opportunities that are so much more valuable than the worksheet you can download off the internet.

 Most importantly, through all of this, is to keep math fun.
-Make solving mathematical problems an adventure of discovery where it is fine to make a mistake as long as you learn from it.
+Make solving mathematical problems an adventure of discovery where it is okay to make a mistake, as long as you learn from it.
 Enjoy engaging in math problems together.